-Our mission is to inform and support the ABF community.
+Our purpose is to inform and support the ABF community.
 Hopefully this information will help guide you along your path of discovery.
 Adult Nursing or Breastfeeding Relationships are unfortunately, misunderstood by the mainstream.
 We will attempt to breakdown the taboo and initiate conversation about what it really means for a woman to be able to share such an intimate act with her partner.

 It is important to realize that ANR’s are not purely sexual in their nature.
 They are more than a mere fetish.
 They are closer to a lifestyle, due to the necessary maintenance and scheduling they incur.
 ANR’s require a deep foundation of trust and communication.
 Our community can help to foster those values and help new ANR’s flourish, away from judgement and criticism.
 If you are new to the world of ANR’s then you might be wondering whether such a lifestyle could ever be right for you.
 It is an important question and one that every couple needs to ask themselves before taking on such an involved practice.
 But if you’ve ever considered it, or become aroused at the thought, then this website is a good place for you to start finding out more.